Creepy Tree Film Festival

-We are an international horror film, screenplay, and photography festival that runs quarterly throughout the year, and home to the Creepy Tree Exemplar Award (CTEA).
-Here at Creepy Tree, we seek to discover talented up-and-coming directors, screenwriters, and photographers that truly capture the horror genre.
-To support the vast number of talent globally, we sought to create a festival that expands the reach of the audience to include the international horror community.
+We are an international horror festival that runs quarterly throughout the year, and home to the Creepy Tree Exemplar Award (CTEA).
+We seek to discover talented filmmakers, writers, photographers, and artists that truly capture the horror genre.
+To support the vast number of talent globally, we sought to create a festival that expands the reach of the audience to include the international horror community through the use of the online experience.
 With four festival seasons and several contest categories, our festival platform offers a unique approach to gaining industry exposure for your creepy creative talents.
-That said each festival season will build from the last, leading to our live annual event where CTEAs from each season will be showcased in front of a live audience, and streamed live before hundreds of thousands members among the international horror community.
-To learn more about the live annual event see our “Events” page.
-Here at Creepy Tree, we believe that the festival experience should incorporate a more personal approach.
-That said our festival is about YOU, the filmmaker, screenwriter, and photographer driven by your pursuit to share your creepy creative contribution to the genre.
-We are relentless when it comes to showcasing your talents through our festival, and promoting you in every way to connect your talents to real opportunities in the industry.
-As an added bonus, and to support you as you pursue this endeavor, we have provided thousands of creepy short films and education videos organized into five networks and thirty channels to inspire your creative processes, sharpen up those creepy skills, or learn new techniques that will allow your unique talents to rise to the surface.
+Here at Creepy Tree, the festival is about YOU, the rising talent driven by your pursuit to share your creepy creative projects.
+We are relentless when it comes to showcasing your talents through our festival, and supporting you in every way we can so that your talents can connect to opportunities in the industry.
+Our mission is to provide everyone the opportunity to share their creepy projects with the horrorverse, and gain the exposure they deserve for their creepy contributions to the genre.
 We look forward to promoting you as you work to “branch out” to new audiences, share your unique talents with the world, and grow within the entertainment industry.
+Stay creepy!

 HORROR SHORT FILM CONTEST SUBMISSION REQUIREMENTS: